nus-cs2113-AY2324S2/ip/docs/README.md

 Example of usage:
 `bye`
 Expected outcome:
-- auto-saves the task list and exits the program.
+Auto-saves the task list and exits the program.
 ```
 ~------------------------------------------------------------~
      I hope you are satisfied with my service!
 Goodbye. :)